The Concorde... Airport '79

 The Concorde...
-Airport '79 (Note: The film was released a year later in the UK as Airport '80: The Concorde.) is a 1979 American air disaster film and the fourth and final installment of the Airport franchise.
-Although critically panned and earning poorly in North America, the film was a commercial success internationally, grossing a total of $65 million on a $14 million budget.
+Airport '79 (released in the UK as Airport '80: The Concorde) is a 1979 American disaster film, and the fourth and final installment of the Airport film series.
+It is directed by David Lowell Rich, produced by Jennings Lang, from a screenplay by Eric Roth and a story by Lang.
+The film's ensemble cast features George Kennedy, who appeared in all four films from the Airport series, along with Alain Delon, Susan Blakely, Robert Wagner, Sylvia Kristel, Eddie Albert, Bibi Andersson, Charo, Cicely Tyson, Jimmie Walker, David Warner, Mercedes McCambridge and Martha Raye.

-The film was directed by David Lowell Rich.
-The all-star cast includes George Kennedy, who appeared in all four films from the Airport series, and starring Alain Delon, Susan Blakely and Robert Wagner in the main roles.
-Mercedes McCambridge and Martha Raye have supporting roles.
+Although critically panned and commercially unsuccessful in North America, the film was a financial hit internationally, grossing a total of $65 million on a $14 million budget.

 Plot

 Kevin Harrison, a corrupt arms dealer, attempts to destroy an American-owned Concorde on its maiden flight after one of the passengers, reporter Maggie Whelan, learns of his weapons sales to communist countries during the Cold War.

 The Concorde takes off from Charles de Gaulle Airport in Paris and lands at Dulles Airport outside Washington, D.C., despite being forced to perform a go-around when environmental protestors fly a hot air balloon into its approach path.

 Maggie reports on the flight the following day, which leads to a story of Harrison and his Buzzard surface-to-air missile project.
 A man named Carl Parker claims to have documentation of illegal arms deals, but is shot by an assailant who chases Maggie before a passerby triggers a fire alarm, scaring the assailant away.

 Maggie is told by Harrison that someone is framing him.
 He sends Maggie off in a limo, then plots to destroy the Concorde with Maggie on it by reprogramming an attack drone test to target the Concorde.

 Capt.
 Joe Patroni and Capt.
 Paul Metrand board the Concorde.
 They are joined by Peter O'Neill, the 2nd officer and flight engineer.

 Harrison surprises Maggie at the airline check-in desk to see her off.
 He asks whether the documents have shown up, but they have not.
 As he walks away, Parker's wife delivers the documents to Maggie.
 She reviews them and realizes that Harrison lied.

 The Concorde departs for Paris.
 Unbeknownst to the flight crew, an off-course surface-to-air missile is headed for them.
 At his company headquarters, Harrison tells his controllers to alert the government.
 The USAF scrambles F-15 fighter jets to intercept the missile as it locks onto the Concorde.
 After evasive maneuvers by the Concorde, an F-15 destroys the missile.